 Developed by Senior & Disability Action and Hand in Hand: The Domestic Employers Network

-The coronavirus crisis has changed what it means to hire and manage attendants or caregivers.
-The new guidelines for social distancing and sheltering in place challenge us to think about how to get the care and support we need, and keep ourselves and workers we employ in our homes safe and healthy, while also recognizing everyone’s needs.
-This guide, created by Hand in Hand and Senior and Disability Action, offers ideas, recommendations and thoughts for getting through this crisis safely.
+COVID-19 has changed what it means to hire and manage attendants and caregivers.
+Recommendations from the CDC— including social distancing, quarantining, and sheltering in place— have challenged us to get the support we need, while keeping ourselves and the workers we employ in our homes safe and healthy.
+This guide, created by Hand in Hand and Senior and Disability Action, offers ideas, recommendations and thoughts for navigating the COVID-19 pandemic as safely as possible.

 Our Workers Depend On Us

 We encourage you, to the degree possible, to continue to pay your attendants — whether or not they are working, since their livelihoods depend on it.
 (And then tell others to do the same by signing Hand in Hand’s Coronavirus Fair Care Pledge of consistent pay throughout this crisis.)
 If you cannot afford it, think about saving for a small paid sick leave fund and asking friends and family to help.
 This fund can be used if a worker is sick with coronavirus symptoms, if you are sick and the worker does not come, or if you and the worker decide it is best to not be in direct contact.
-Also, they may be eligible for other income supports; see list of worker resources on page four.
+Also, they may be eligible for other income support.

 Key recommendation: Communication!